Skip to main content

 Operational capacity

-Operational capacity means that the applicant has the necessary professional competencies and qualifications to carry out the proposed project.
-Applicants must have the professional competencies and qualifications required to carry out the proposed project, such as adequate resources in terms of skilled personnel, specific qualifications, professional experience and references in the field concerned, materials and equipment.
+Operational capacity means that the applicant has the necessary professional competencies and qualifications to carry out the proposed project, such as adequate resources in terms of skilled personnel, specific qualifications, professional experience and references in the field concerned, materials and equipment.
 The operational capacity assessment can also be extended to the partnership as a whole, as the quality of implementation will depend on the capacity of all partner organisations.
 The authorising officer responsible may, depending on a risk assessment, waive the obligation to verify the operational capacity of public bodies, Member State organisations or international organisations.

-• A list of relevant publications of the main team;
+• a list of relevant publications of the participating organisations 12

-• An exhaustive list of previous projects and activities performed and connected to the policy field or to this specific action.
-Similar information on partner organisations may also be requested from the National Agency.
+• an exhaustive list of previous and ongoing projects and activities performed and connected to the policy field or to the specific action

 In addition, applicants for accreditation in the fields of adult education, vocational education and training, school education and youth must have at least two years of experience implementing activities making them eligible as applicants for the accreditation.
 Experience preceding mergers or similar structural changes of public entities (e.g. schools or education centres) will be taken into account as relevant experience.

-For mobility consortium coordinators: the applicant organisation must have the ability to coordinate the consortium according to the proposed Erasmus Plan, the purpose of the consortium, planned allocation of tasks, and Erasmus quality standards (presented on the Europa website).
+Mobility consortium coordinators must have the ability to coordinate the consortium according to the proposed Erasmus Plan, the purpose of the consortium, planned allocation of tasks, and Erasmus quality standards.

 The above conditions will be verified based on the application (including information about the applicant’s past participation in the 2014-2020 and 2021-2027 Erasmus+ programme) and the documents submitted in the Organisation Registration System.
-Applicants that do not complete the information requested in the application form may be disqualified on this basis.
+Applicants that do not complete the information requested in the application form or fail to provide additional information requested by the National Agency in a timely manner may be rejected.

-If the operational capacity is considered insufficient, the corresponding proposal shall be rejected.
+If the operational capacity is considered insufficient, the application shall be rejected.

 For applications submitted to the Executive Agency: